Lesson 11: Adding Pictures and Shapes

 To insert a shape:

-- Click the Shape command on the toolbar to open the Shape menu.
-Select one of the categories, then select the desired shape.
+- Click the Shape command on the toolbar to open the drop-down menu.
+Hover over one of the categories, then choose a shape.

 - Click and drag in the desired location to add the shape to the slide.
 In our example, we'll draw the shape on top of the robot image for now.